 Is TRiO SSS for "academically deficient" students only?

 No. Participants in TRiO SSS vary greatly according to age, ethnicity, academic talent, major, and every characteristic in between.
 The one thing all should have in common, other than eligibility criteria, is a drive to complete college successfully and be well prepared for the future.

 TRiO SSS has had several participants transfer to elite schools, including the University of Maryland College Park, Columbia University, Towson University, West Virginia University, North Carolina A&T State University, and Loyola University, among many others.

 Do you give students books or money?

-TRiO SSS is not a “free book” program or a “grant” program in the sense that every student will receive a direct material or financial gain from participation.
-TRiO SSS is able to offer a small number of books for daily use or study on-campus only.
+TRiO SSS is not a “free book” program or a “grant” program in the sense that students will receive a direct material or financial assistance from participation.
+TRiO SSS is able to offer a small number of books for daily use or study in the TRiO office only.